hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 <b>June 15, 2021</b> - An amendment to competition rules and API was made.
 Please see
 the [changelog](https://github.com/neuralaudio/neuralaudio.github.io/issues/8) for these updates, which are reflected in this documentation.
+ |

 <p></p>
-## Timeline

-* May 10, 2021 - Competition begins.
-* October 15, 2021 - Deadline for final submissions of models.
-* October 16, 2021 - Secret evaluation datasets and code are released.
-* November 15, 2021 - Announce results.
-* November 30, 2021 - Deadline for final submission of brief (4 page) paper describing the submission.
-Participants are free to additionally include fine-tuning the pretrained weights from their own compute resources.
-* December 13-14, 2021 - Presentation of the challenge results at NeurIPS.

-<p></p>
 ## Evaluation

-Benchmarks span multiple audio domains:  speech, environmental sound, clinical audio, and music, with tasks that involve short and long time spans.
+Benchmarks span multiple audio domains:  speech, environmental sound, and music, with tasks that involve short and long time spans.
 In addition to well-known baselines, we have endeavoured to find evaluation tasks that particularly benefit humanity, such as low-resource speech, environmental safety, clinical